-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Rules (the "Listing Rules") Governing the Listing of Securities on the Stock Exchange as its own code of corporate governance.
-During the Reporting Period, the Company had always complied with the CG Code.
+The Company has adopted the CG Code as set out in Appendix C1 to the Listing Rules as its own code of corporate governance.
+During the Reporting Period, the Company had always complied with all applicable code provisions under the CG Code.